EnzoBnl/enzobnl/pl.md

 # Python
 ## multithreading
+`threading` standard module allows to spawn threads in Python script.
+You will be able this way to perform the concurrent execution of tasks.
+One
 Mainly there is:
 - a concurrency lib: `threading` (only one interpreter)
 - a true parallel lib: `multiprocessing`